zerolabs-app/openclaw-community-prompt-library/README.md

 Submit an updated version.

+To submit a prompt:

+1. Fork this repository.
+2. Add your prompt to the appropriate category.
+3. Submit a Pull Request.

 Please include:

 * Prompt title
 * Category
 * Description of intended use
 * Example results if available

+All submissions are reviewed before being added to the library.

+Low-quality, duplicate, spam, promotional, or malicious submissions will be rejected.

 ## Prompt Standards